LaunchCodeEducation/csharp-web-dev-curriculum/content/authentication/reading/getting-starting-identity/_index.md

 With these packages installed, you are ready to go!

-## Scaffolding Identity in an Exisiting Project
+## Scaffolding Identity in an Existing Project

 In both Visual Studio for Mac and Visual Studio for Windows, you have the option to add new scaffolded items through the UI and through the terminal.